OpenSLO/oslo/CONTRIBUTING.md

 The goal of this project is to be compatable with the [OpenSLO Spec](https://github.com/OpenSLO/OpenSLO) so any changes need to be compliant with that spec

+## Slack

+Email ian@nobl9.com to get an invite to our slack channel

 ## Making a pull request

 Please make a fork of the repo, and sumit a PR from there.
 More information can